vivekkanaujiyaaa/RemoteDownloader/README.md

 Features
 --------

- - Add a direct link and chose the directory path
+ - Add a direct link and choose the directory path
  - Configure the URL API in settings
- - View the download list
+ - View the downloads list
- - Refresh the download list
+ - Refresh the downloads list
  - Remove a completed download
- - Receive push notification when download is finish
+ - Receive push notifications when a download is completed